PRIVACY NOTICE

 To ensure the good quality of the service we provide, customer data is used while training staff and reviewing the quality and output of ourselves and our partners. |

 Our use of this personal data is subject to an extensive framework of safeguards that help make sure that people’s rights are protected.
-These include the information given to people about how their personal data will be used and how they can exercise their rights to obtain their personal data, have it corrected or restricted, object to it being processed, and complain if they are dissatisfied.
-These safeguards help sustain a fair and appropriate balance so that our activities don’t override the interests, fundamental rights and freedoms of data subjects.
+These include the information given to you about how your personal data (including this privacy notice) will be used and how you can exercise your rights to obtain your personal data, have it corrected or restricted, object to it being processed, and complain if you are dissatisfied.
+These safeguards help sustain a fair and appropriate balance so that our activities don’t override the interests, fundamental rights and freedoms of you, the data subject.

 4. WHAT KINDS OF PERSONAL DATA DO WE USE, AND WHERE DO WE GET IT FROM?